-The Hole in Wand is a marvellously magical world of magic mini-golf, based in Coppergate near the JORVIK Viking Centre.
-Play a round, let them host your children’s birthday party or enjoy some of the many other magical experiences on offer.
+The Hole in Wand is a marvellously magical world of mini-golf, based in Coppergate near the JORVIK Viking Centre.
 It’s a really fun thing to do with children aged 3+ (although better suited to 6+ if they want a fighting chance of getting a hole in one!) and ideal if you’d like an alternative to the museums.
 The attention to detail is excellent, it’s good value and you can even just pop in for a drink or something to eat.
-There are restorative potions and brews on offer, as well as tasty food (*Use your FREE Little Vikings Family Card to enjoy coffee for £1 – find out more here*).
+There are restorative potions and brews on offer, and snacks too. (*Use your FREE Little Vikings Family Card to enjoy coffee for £1 – find out more here*).
 Visit The Hole in Wand website for the latest information.

 5. Magic your way out of a wizard-themed escape room!

 New to York, this wizard-themed escape room in the basement of city centre bar, Rehab Piccadilly Cafe Bar, is amusing, immersive fun for the whole family.
 Solve the clues to make your escape from the room, and have plenty of fun along the way.
 Rehab Piccadilly, 7-9 Piccadilly York YO1 9PB – visit the Rehab Piccadilly website